ferrywlto/theme-color-playground/README.md

-# AI Theme Color Playground
+# Theme Color Playground

-A playground for exploring AI-generated theme colors built with Astro.
+A playground for exploring theme colors built with Astro.

 ## 🚀 Project Structure